 I bought a condo.

-It came as a shock to most of the people around me because they thought I was done with Montreal or that I’d officially become a digital nomad.
+It came as a shock to most of the people around me because they thought I was done with Montreal or that I’d become a digital nomad.

 When I finally got back to the city and officially moved into my 500-square-foot box, something else happened: I didn’t have any travel plans.
 My bank account was pretty depleted, my long-distance relationship was fizzling out, and I was tired.